IsthisAlif/IsthisAlif/README.md

 -->

 ### ✨ Personal Motto
-> “Care about the craft — every line of code says something about you.”
+> “Care about the craft.”

 ---